Council Tenants Open or Close

 Homelessness Strategy Open or Close

-A new joint strategy with Bolsover District Council and Chesterfield Borough Council is currently under consultation and will appear here shortly.
+A new joint strategy with Bolsover District Council and Chesterfield Borough Council has been completed which addresses homelessness across North Derbyshire, to view the strategy clickhere.

 Becoming homeless can be emotionally upsetting, disruptive to adult's and children's lives and financially costly.
 The Homelessness Strategy will look at ways of preventing, where possible, families and individuals becoming homeless by offering;